 Use data to make decisions

-Technology is the ally of agility.
+Technology is the ally of an agility workplace.
 To successfully thrive, technology must be at the forefront.
 Traditional business models are continually changing with technology providing new ways of doing business.
 Adopting new technologies and encouraging adaptation among staff can help to remain competitive and agile.

 *** This publication is for guidance only, and professional advice should be obtained before acting on any information contained herein.
 Neither the publishers nor the distributors can accept any responsibility for loss occasioned to any person as a result of action taken or refrained from in consequence of the contents of this publication.
 Publication date July 2018.